Siemens Energy Code of Conduct for Suppliers

 - Nominating a company responsible who is setting up a complaint process.

 - A roadmap for remediation and resolving complaints.

 - Timelines for resolving grievances.
 Processes to respond to complaints if agreement is not reached or if its impacts are particularly severe.

-The compliance hotline “Tell us” is a secure way of reporting potential compliance violations.
-Reports can be submitted at any time of the day or night, anywhere in the world, in a safe, confidential and if desired, anonymous manner, either online or by telephone, in up to 150 languages.
+The compliance hotline “Speak up” is a secure way of reporting potential compliance violations.
+Reports can be submitted at any time of the day or night, anywhere in the world, in a safe, confidential and if desired, anonymous manner, either online or by telephone, in up to 13 languages.
 The call center and website are operated by an external provider specializing in the secure and confidential handling of sensitive content.
 Incoming reports are not traced and reporting parties are not automatically registered.
 The content of incoming reports is forwarded by the service provider to the Siemens Energy Corporate Compliance Office for clarification.
 The decision on further actions to be taken is made there.
 All reports are treated confidentially.

-In addition to the compliance hotline “Tell us”, possible compliance violations can also be reported to the Siemens Energy ombudsperson.
+In addition to the compliance hotline “Speak up”, possible compliance violations can also be reported to the Siemens Energy ombudsperson.
 The attorney Dr. Sibylle von Coelln of the Dusseldorf law firm of HEUKING · VON COELLN Rechtsanwälte has been appointed to serve as an external ombudsperson for the company, in order to give employees a protected reporting channel for possible compliance violations.
 All our stakeholders can contact this impartial individual on a confidential and anonymous basis if they have observed any improper business practices in the company:

 Dr. Sibylle von Coelln

 “Speak up” can be reached via a secure external Internet server.